Funnel Builder Salary (Compensation Types + 8 Job Platforms)

 As the name suggests, you’re paid per hour on this platform.
 The average rate for funnel builders is $25-$50 per hour.

+You don’t have to worry about competing with other freelancers for work.
 The platform does a good job of matching you with clients that are a good fit for your skills and experience.

 However, your pitch should be convincing enough to get clients.
 You should be able to outdo other freelancers who provide similar services.